pungyman/A-Hybrid-Deep-Learning-Approach-for-Wheat-Yield-Forecasting/src/preprocessing/remote-sensing/README.md

 1. Load district boundaries from shapefile
 2. Filter districts by specified states
-3. Load MOD09Q1 surface reflectance collection
+3. Load MODIS collection (MOD09A1 or MOD13Q1)
-4. Calculate NDVI and EVI for each image
+4. Calculate/extract NDVI and EVI for each image
 5. Extract time series for each district using zonal statistics
 6. Export results to CSV format

 ## Performance Notes

-- **Processing Time**: Depends on date range and number of districts
+- **Processing Time**: Depends on date range, number of districts, and dataset choice
 - **Rate Limiting**: Small delays added between districts to avoid API limits
 - **Memory Usage**: Optimized for large datasets with batch processing
+- **Dataset Choice**: MOD13Q1 is faster, MOD09A1 provides more control

 ## License